Andonome/stories/rules.md

     1. The item's basic nature contorts.
 Fire becomes sticky, minds think about unnatural acts, and fruit grow into the soil.
     2. The item's basic nature takes a hit.
 Fire pours into a bowl, minds obsessively count objects, and fruit bleeds.
     3. A single facet of the item's basic nature vanishes or reverses.
 Fire freezes items, minds cease to create new memories, and
-    4. Turn a person into another element.
+    4. Turn the target into another element (which must be chained).
 A unicorn turns into sea-foam, a farmer becomes a song.
 - Chained: The spell includes another element, and all the same effects apply.
 The GM gains full control over interpretation.

 ## Metamagic